The big question facing Democrats (and independents): Who to vote for - KTVZ

 An idealist –– Bernie Sanders is running on a clear platform and he has made it plain that he is not interested in compromise.
 Some people love that about him.
 But it’s also the thing that maddens so many establishment Democrats about him, because he’s running on a platform that seems impossible to enact.
 Take health care.
 His plan is to nationalize the health insurance industry.
 There’s not even a majority of Democrats in the Senate who support his “Medicare for All” proposal, much less a majority of all senators.

 A realist — Democrats might actually be able to get a public health insurance option to compete in the current private insurance system.
 That’s a half measure that wouldn’t guarantee everyone has health insurance.
 It’s more than Obamacare accomplished.
 It’s less than Medicare for All.
-It’s what Pete Buttigieg, Joe Biden and Amy Klobuchar all, with important variations, support.
+It’s what Joe Biden, Mike Bloomberg and Amy Klobuchar, with important variations, support.

 A woman — What’s clear is that four years after coming so close to electing a woman president, barring a Warren or Klobuchar turnaround it’s not happening this year.
 Who knows why Sanders has taken off as the progressive in the race and not Elizabeth Warren.
 But it’s worth noting that she started to flag in polls when she was attacked for supporting his Medicare for All plan.